spec0p/pg-docs/index.md

 <h3>What knowledge do I need?</h3>

 To develop a game for Phune Gaming you will need to build two essential components: the game itself and server-side rules.
-For the game you can leverage your HTML, CSS and JavaScript skills and you are free to use your favorite JavaScript game engine.
+For the game you can use your HTML, CSS and JavaScript skills and, if you prefer, you are free to use your favorite JavaScript game engine.
 The server-side rules are needed to manage the game states and validate the players' moves.
 The server-side rules can be written in JavaScript, Java or Drools.

 <h3>How to submit a game?</h3>